Raviv-Herrera/Neural-Network-Implementation/README.md

 # Neural-Network-Implementation
-An implementation from scratch (no tf or torch) of fully conected NN
+An implementation from scratch (no Tensorflow or pytorch) of fully conected NN

 ## Description
 In this project I present my own implementation of a fully conected NN and using it on MNIST benchmark dataset.